 3

-rout & glue-in end graft, kerf top edge, kerf bottom edge, brace back
+rout & glue-in end graft, kerf top edge, kerf bottom edge, join top/back plates

 4